Karimo299/DontKillMyMusic/README.md

 Karimo299

-If your intersted in submitting an icon, DM me on Twitter [@Karimo299](https://twitter.com/karimo299)
+If your intersted in submitting an icon for the tweak, DM me on Twitter [@Karimo299](https://twitter.com/karimo299).
+Thanks :)